Propaganda in North Korea: Social media

 North Korea made its first entry into the social media market in 2010.
 The country has launched its own website, Facebook page, YouTube channel, Twitter account, and Flickr page.
-The profile picture of all social media accounts, according to the official Korean Central News Agency, is the Three Charters for National Reunification Memorial Tower, a 30 m monument in Pyongyang that "reflects the strong will of the 70 million Korean people to achieve the reunification of the country with their concerted effort."
+The profile picture of all social media accounts, according to the official Korean Central News Agency, is the Arch of Reunification (demolished later in 2024), a 30 m monument in Pyongyang that "reflects the strong will of the 70 million Korean people to achieve the reunification of the country with their concerted effort."

 Uriminzokkiri

-Uriminzokkiri is a website that provides Korean-language news and propaganda from North Korea's central news agency.
-The website offers translation in Korean, Russian, Chinese, Japanese, and English.
+Uriminzokkiri was a website that provides Korean-language news and propaganda from North Korea's central news agency.
+The website offered translation in Korean, Russian, Chinese, Japanese, and English.
 Uriminzokkiri means 'on our own as our nation'.
-The site includes articles entitled "South Korea's Pro-US/Japan Corporate Media: Endless Demonization Campaigns Against DPRK", "The Project for New American Century: The New World Order & The US's Continued CRIMES" and "Kim Jong-un Sends Musical Instruments to Children's Palaces".
-The website also contains a page for tv.urminzokkiri.
-This page contains videos showing news clips criticizing imperialist movements, clips showing the bravery of Korean people and the power of its military.
+The website was taken down in 2024.

 Facebook

 The North Korean Facebook account, also titled Uriminzokkiri, appeared a week after the South Korean government blocked the North Korean Twitter account.
 The page represents "the intentions of North and South Koreas and compatriots abroad, who wish for peace, prosperity, and unification of our homeland".
-There were over 50 posts on Uriminzokkiri's wall, including links to reports that criticize South Korea and the U.S. as "warmongers", photos of picturesque North Korean landscapes and a YouTube video of a dance performance celebrating leader Kim Jong-il, "guardian of the homeland and creator of happiness".
+There were over 50 posts on Uriminzokkiri's wall, including links to reports that criticize South Korea and the U.S. as "warmongers", photos of picturesque North Korean landscapes and a YouTube video of a dance performance celebrating leader Kim Jong Il, "guardian of the homeland and creator of happiness".